jackwaudby/jackwaudby.github.io/index.markdown

 ## News ##

 * 2022
+  * July: Our paper _"Pick & Mix Isolation Levels: Mixed Serialization Graph Testing"_  was accepted to TPCTC at VLDB 2022.
   * July: My paper _"High Performance Mixed Graph-Based Concurrency Control"_  was accepted to the PhD Workshop at VLDB 2022.
   * June: I launched [Disseminate](https://disseminatepodcast.podcastpage.io/) a podcast aimed at making Computer Science research more accessible, helping bridge the gap between academia and industry.
   * June: Our paper _"A Performance Study of Epoch-based Commit Protocols in Distributed OLTP Databases"_  was accepted at SRDS 2022.